alexeq/java-parquet-sample/README.md

 # java-parquet-sample

-Tutorial project to work with Apache Project in Java
+Learning project to work with Apache Project in Java